pattygcoding/PowerShell_Scripts/README.md

 ```
 ## Vsc
 Searches for a file by name in the current directory and its subdirectories, then opens it in Visual Studio Code.

+### Dependencies
+Visual Studio Code (must have it in your PATH as an environment variable)

 ### Parameters
 - `-f`: Name of the file to search for (mandatory).